-Dislocation of the hip prosthesis – short-stem THA offers more safety
+Dislocation of the hip prosthesis – short-shaft prostheses offer more safety

 ENDOPROTHETICUM Rhein-Main / Prof. Dr. med.
 KP Kutzner

-How the "anterior tilt" in short-stem prostheses protects against hip dislocations
+How the "anterior tilt" in short-shaft prostheses protects against hip dislocations

 Dislocation, i.e. the dislocation of a hip prosthesis (THA), is one of the most feared complications after a hip replacement.
 However, modern implant technologies such as the short-shaft prosthesis have made a significant contribution to significantly reducing the risk of dislocation.
 This article highlights the reasons for the reduced risk of dislocation with short-shaft prostheses and explains why they have established themselves as the optimal solution for patients in many cases.